MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-general.md

 When this property is set to `false`, opening this profile in an elevated window will not launch an _unelevated_ window to host this profile.
 The profile will simply open in the elevated window, running as Administrator.

-If you set this property in `profiles.defaults`, then _all_ profiles will launch as Administrator by default, unless overrided by specifically setting this to false.
+If you set this property in `profiles.defaults`, then _all_ profiles will launch as Administrator by default, unless overridden by specifically setting this to false.

 This property can be overridden in the [`newTab`](./actions.md#new-tab) and [`splitPane`](./actions.md#split-a-pane) actions, with the `elevate` property.